-Information Literacy Codes (20xxxx) Description Suggested Core Subject Code Description Subject Area (for cour Area for proper cert) Credit proportions) The follo owing courses do not earn high school technology credit.
-This instruction on may also be provided by a teacher to multiple groups of students rather than in a self-contained classroo om setting.
-T he K-8 content hio's Technology standards defines achievement in meeting the No C bgy Literacy Requirement.
-Instruction is most effective when integra ted with cur ricular components of other academic content areas.
-Information Literacy K-3 N/A 200910 Instruction that includes content in the K-3 portion of Ohio's tech- nology academic content standards and library guidelines.
-Information Literacy 4-6 N/A 200915 Instruction that includes content in the 4-6 portion of Ohio's technol- ogy academic content standards and library guidelines.
-Information Literacy 7-8 N/A 200920 Instruction that includes content in the 7-8 portion of Ohio's technol- 200920 ogy standards and library guidelines including Internet searching, evaluation of Web sites and other electronic resources. ion literacy codes focus on acquisition, interpretation, and dissem should be based on advanced topics aligned with the 9-12 section of the content s tandards and Library Guidelines.
-Credit cannot be given for concepts below 9th - 12th grade.
-Library Science TEC 200700 Course focuses on how information is organized, accessed, and 200700 evaluated, including use of information management systems in school, public, academic, and government libraries.
-Information Literacy TEC Instruction focuses on recognizing the need for information and de- veloping the skills to locate, evaluate and utilize the information.
-Learning experiences include information retrieval and critical think- 200905 ing skills that enable students to acquire, interpret, evaluate, create, and communicate information.
+Information Literacy codes (20xxxx) Suggested Subject Core Subject Subject Area for Area (for Code Description Credit proper cert) 200910 Information Literacy K-3 N/A Instruction that includes content in the K-3 portion of Ohio's Learning Standards for Technology and library guidelines.
+200915 Information Literacy 4-6 N/A Instruction that includes content in the 4-6 portion of Ohio's Learning Standards for Technology and library guidelines.
+200920 Information Literacy 7-8 N/A Instruction that includes content in the 7-8 portion of Ohio's Learning Standards for Technology and library guidelines including internet searching, evaluation of websites and other electronic resources.
+200700 Library Science TEC Course focuses on how information is organized, accessed, and evaluated, including use of information management systems in school, public, academic, and government libraries.
+200905 Information Literacy TEC Instruction focuses on recognizing the need for information and de- veloping the skills to locate, evaluate and utilize the information.
+Learning experiences include information retrieval and critical think- ing skills that enable students to acquire, interpret, evaluate, create, and communicate information.
 Information sources include print, nonprint, electronic, Internet-based resources accessed via the school library, school district, Internet, statewide/national networks, and other providers.